sergeyprokhorenko/Base64UUID/README.md

 ### 6.3.
 URL Safety

 When system configuration permits, Base64UUID strings in URLs MAY retain the `$` character without percent-encoding.
-Otherwise, the $ character MUST be replaced with a hyphen (U+002D, `-`) in URLs.
+Otherwise, the $ character MUST be replaced with a hyphen-minus (U+002D, `-`) in URLs.
 Implementations MUST explicitly declare which approach they support.

 ### 6.4.
 XML Safety

-The $ character MUST be replaced with a hyphen (U+002D, `-`) in XML.
+The $ character MUST be replaced with a hyphen-minus (U+002D, `-`) in XML.

 ### 6.5.
 File System Compatibility